-Helikites are neither just a kite or just a balloon, they are a unique combination of both.
-As such, they employ the advantages of both without incurring too much of their disadvantages.
+Helikites are neither just a kite nor just a balloon; they are a unique combination of both.
+As such, they employ the advantages of both without incurring too many of their disadvantages.

-The Allsopp Helikite is lighter-than-air like a balloon but does not get knocked down by the wind like a normal balloon.
-Winds do the opposite to a Helikite - they forces it powerfully upwards.
+Similarly to a balloon, the Allsopp Helikite is lighter-than-air.
+However, unlike a normal balloon, it doesn’t get knocked down by the wind.
+Winds do the opposite to a Helikite - they force it powerfully upwards.

-Normal kites get pushed up by the wind but come down if the wind changes or reduces in strength too much or gets too strong for their adjustment.
+Normal kites get pushed up by the wind but come down if the wind changes/reduces in strength too much, or if it gets too strong for their adjustment.

 Helikites can fly to great heights in no wind and then catch any breezes that may exist at altitude.
 They can then use that breeze to fly many thousands of feet high with ease.

-Nothing else in the world has so many beneficial flying characteristics.
-So only the Allsopp Helikite can do so many self-balancing unicycle for sale aerial jobs with such ease.
+Nothing else in the world has as many beneficial flying characteristics.
+Only the Allsopp Helikite can do so many self-balancing unicycles for sale aerial jobs with such ease.

 Harnessing both the pure, reliable lift of helium and the raw power of wind, the Helikite has unrivalled payload performance.
 Twice the load bearing ability of similar sized blimps.

-How high do you wish to go?
+How high do you want to go?
 Helikites love to fly at high altitude.
-They get pushed up by both gravity and wind.
+They are pushed up by both gravity and wind.
 Tether weight and drag is very low.
-All Helikites will fly to thousands of feet.
-Few Helikites are ever pushed to their altitude limit.
+All Helikites will fly to thousands of feet, and few Helikites are ever pushed to their altitude limit.

-Even the smallest Helikites fly superbly in high winds.
-Stability is ensured by the aerodynamic design, the stiff carbon-fibre spar and the relatively high gas pressure.
+Even the smallest Helikites fly smoothly in high winds.
+Stability is ensured by the aerodynamic design, stiff carbon-fibre spar, and the relatively high gas pressure.

-From the very start Helikites were designed to fly unattended for extreme lengths of time in all weathers.
-Helikites are essentially aerial in habit and with their excellent helium holding ability they have great endurance.
+From the very start, Helikites were designed to fly unattended for extreme lengths of time in all weathers.
+They are essentially aerial in habit, and have great endurance thanks to their excellent helium-holding ability.